spacelift-io/user-documentation/docs/product/privacy.md

 ## 9. What are your privacy rights?

 In some regions (like the European Economic Area), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
 To make such a request, please use the [contact details](https://app.termly.io/dashboard/website/294859/privacy-policy#contact) provided below.
-We will consider and act upon any request in accordance with applicable data protection laws.&#x20;
+We will consider and act upon any request in accordance with applicable data protection laws.

 If we are relying on your consent to process your personal information, you have the right to withdraw your consent at any time.
 Please note however that this will not affect the lawfulness of the processing before its withdrawal.

 If you are resident in the European Economic Area and you believe we are unlawfully processing your personal information, you also have the right to complain to your local data protection supervisory authority.
-You can find their contact details here: [http://ec.europa.eu/justice/data-protection/bodies/authorities/index\_en.htm](http://ec.europa.eu/justice/data-protection/bodies/authorities/index\_en.htm)&#x20;
+You can find their contact details here: [http://ec.europa.eu/justice/data-protection/bodies/authorities/index\_en.htm](http://ec.europa.eu/justice/data-protection/bodies/authorities/index\_en.htm)

-### **Account Information**&#x20;
+### **Account Information**

-If you would at any time like to review or change the information in your account or terminate your account, you can: &#x20;
+If you would at any time like to review or change the information in your account or terminate your account, you can:

 Upon your request to terminate your account, we will deactivate or delete your account and information from our active databases.
-However, some information may be retained in our files to prevent fraud, troubleshoot problems, assist with any investigations, enforce our Terms of Use and/or comply with legal requirements. &#x20;
+However, some information may be retained in our files to prevent fraud, troubleshoot problems, assist with any investigations, enforce our Terms of Use and/or comply with legal requirements.

 ## 10. Do California residents have specific privacy rights?